 3. We’ve performed health checks on my dogs and made the information available. √

 5. We have had our program evaluated by third parties and been accepted or certified by them.
-We are a Good Dog breeder and have been accredited by Breeder & Rescue Certification.
-We are working toward becoming an AKC Breeder of Merit.
-Some may argue that “that isn’t saying much” but to us it means we have opened our doors to the scrutiny or experts and passed.
-Additionally, we have agreed to abide by their code of ethics and conduct in addition to that of the DPCNA.
+We were with Good Dog, in the early days before they needed to turn a profit and have since left.
+Breeder & Rescue Certification have accredited our program.
+Additionally, abide by the code of ethics laid out by the SCOA, GWPCA, and the DPCNA.
 We have promised to provide adequate health testing for my breed, we have promised to register and place my puppies wisely and it shows that we have bred dogs who meet their standard and have been rewarded for other working activities. √

-6. We use this blog and social media as an outlet for education about the breed and dogs in general.
+6. We use this blog and social media as an outlet for education about our breeds and dogs in general.
 Open lines of communication and a commitment to work with other Preservation/Legacy Breeders on the health and welfare of our beloved breed.
-As an added bonus in the education department, Brian authored The Drentsche Patrijshond for the North American Fancier, and is currently working on a second edition of the book. √
+As a bonus in the education department, Brian authored The Drentsche Patrijshond for the North American Fancier. √

 Listen to world-renowned leading canine behaviorist and co-creator of C-BARQ, Dr. James Serpell, and veterinary specialist, Vet of the Year, Dr. Chris Zink, DVM, for a discussion on how breeders can use C-BARQ to breed for behavior and recent research on the effects of early spay/neuter.